florinel-chis/mage-seo/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for the Laravel SEO Platform.
+Common issues and solutions for MageSEO.

 ## Table of Contents